 - Secondary viremia occurs and the virus enters skin, conjunctivae, respiratory tract and other organs, including the spleen, thymus, lung, liver, and kidney and further replication occurs.

 - Appearances of rash (cytotoxic T cells attack measles virus-infected vascular endothelial cells in the skin).

 - Formation of Multinucleated giant cells.

 - Incubation period: 10-14 days

-- Appearance of Koplik’s spot (bright red lesions with the white, central dot) # Diagnostic feature
+- The appearance of Koplik’s spot (bright red lesions with the white, central dot) # Diagnostic feature

-- Appearance of Maculopapular rashes, common features of which includes:
+- The appearance of Maculopapular rashes, common features of which includes:

 - Occurs 5‐7 days after symptoms

 - Lasts 3 or more days